 The statistics about the factory growth in Bangladesh published by BGMEA (2014) also supports the establishment of factories at a higher rate in the recent years.
 For example, in 2012-2013 about 450 new factories were established that were enlisted under BGMEA.
-It indicates that the RMG industry has capacity to facilitate new factories and thus the closure of the surveyed factories may fall under the shutdown principle of firms rather than recent reforms on compliance.
+It indicates that the RMG industry has the capacity to set up new factories and thus the closure of the surveyed factories may fall under the shutdown principle of firms rather than recent reforms on compliance.